Free Auto Insurance Comparison

-Automobile Type & the Affect on Insurance Rates
+Automobile Type & the Effect on Insurance Rates

-- Four-Door Sedan – This style of car is perceived to be the safest car on the road, so the annual insurance rates are lower.
-Corporations that provide cars to executives will offer four-door sedans with higher purchase prices because the insurance rates are substantially lower.
+- Four-door sedan: This style of car has low annual insurance rates.
+Corporations providing cars to executives will offer four-door sedans with higher purchase prices because the insurance rates are substantially lower.
 Insurance companies know that responsible drivers tend to choose this vehicle style.

-- Sports Car – The number of sports cars that are stolen each year drives the insurance rates up.
-Sports car drivers may take more risks and drive faster, but the replacement cost of stolen vehicles weighs more on the insurance companies than repair costs.
-When repairs are necessary, sports cars sustain more extensive damage in a collision than other makes and models.
+- Sports car: Sports car drivers may take more risks and drive faster, but the replacement cost of stolen vehicles weighs more on the insurance companies than repair costs.
+Sports cars sustain more extensive damage in a collision than other makes and models.
 Plus they are stolen at a higher rate than other makes.

-- SUV – Sports Utility Vehicles have some of the highest safety ratings and possess safety features that directly influence the annual insurance premium.
+- SUV: Sports Utility Vehicles have some of the highest safety ratings which directly influences the annual insurance premium.
 Certain models have ratings that reflect the increased occurrence of property damage and personal injury because of the unique uses of these vehicles.

-- Hybrid– Most car insurance companies are waiting to see how hybrid cars are affected by collisions.
-Concern exists within the industry about the risk of fire the battery system might sustain or cause when direct impact is sustained.
-Two insurance companies, Farmer’s Insurance and Traveler’s Insurance, offer a 10 percent discount on the annual insurance premium for a hybrid car.
+- Hybrid: Most car insurance companies are waiting to see how hybrid cars are affected by collisions.
+Concern exists within the industry about the risk of fire from the battery system in a direct impact.
+Farmers and Travelers offer a 10 percent discount on the annual insurance premium for a hybrid car.

 Additional Vehicle Insurance Considerations

-- Price – Higher purchase prices also mean higher replacement costs in the event of a major accident or theft of the car.
+- Price: Higher purchase prices also mean higher replacement costs in the event of a claim.
 Insurance rates are directly affected by the replacement cost of the car.
-Used cars are less expensive to purchase and usually cheaper to insure, but if the used car is rare, the insurance rate will be higher.
+Used cars are less expensive to purchase and usually cheaper to insure, but if the used car is rare, the insurance rate could be higher.

-- Safety Features – Vehicles with airbags, roll bars, crash bars, and automatic seatbelts will be less expensive to insure because of the effort invested to keep passengers safe in the event of a collision.
+- Safety features: Vehicles with air bags, roll bars, crash bars, and automatic seatbelts will be less expensive to insure.
 Structural reinforcement features also decrease the damage the vehicle sustains in a crash, which lowers repair costs.

-- Anti-Theft Devices – Factory-installed security systems will reduce the annual insurance premium more than a system that is added later.
-Satellite-monitoring systems have reduced the number of thefts in certain areas of the country, so insurance rates are changing accordingly.
+- Anti-theft devices: Factory-installed security systems will reduce the annual insurance premium more than a system that is added later.
+Satellite-monitoring systems have reduced the number of thefts in certain areas of the country.

-- Insurance Institute for Highway Safety – Read the “Insurance Losses by Make and Model” summary sheet information for each car that might be of interest.
-These information sheets are created for a range of model years and provide insight for the potential buyer to see how the cars are rated for injury, accident, and theft.
+- Insurance Institute for Highway Safety: Read the “Insurance Losses by Make and Model” summary sheet information for each car that might be of interest.
+These info sheets are created for a range of model years and provide the potential buyer insight about cars ratings for injury, accident, and theft.